ajakaja/ajakaja.github.io/_posts/2017-01-17-productivity.md

 Confession: I didn't blog every day.
 I failed by day 3.
 At least three reasons:

-* For the first 2.5 days, I did successfully a "this is what I do now" feeling to working on writing.
+* For the first 2.5 days, I did successfully maintain a "this is what I do now" feeling to working on writing.
 I'm familiar with this (more later).
 It was gone by the end of day 3.
 * I became quite sick on day 3 and that severely dampered my ability to keep working.
 The illness has been on and off for a week but it's wrong to say that it has totally prevented work on this.
 I could've been back to work after a couple of days.
 * The actual reason for stopping: the thing I tried to write about on Day 3 wasn't as fully-formed as the first two, but I didn't want to skip it to get to more fully-formed ideas.
 I stared at it and typed lots of things I didn't like and gave up.